W427697/Discord-/docs/contribute/new-snippets.md

 <Callout variant="info" icon="💡">

-Code snippets are divided into various file extensions, if you're contributing a TypeScript file use <code>.ts.mdx</code>, or if you're adding JavaScript files use <code>.js.mdx</code>.
+Code snippets are divided into various file extensions, if you're contributing a TypeScript file use `.ts.mdx`, or if you're adding JavaScript files use `.js.mdx`.

 </Callout>